Delta County Colorado Homepage

 Who staffs local WIC Programs?

 Local WIC Programs in counties throughout Colorado are staffed by Registered Dietitians (RD), Registered nurses (RN), and paraprofessionals referred to as WIC Educators.
-WIC Educators determine eligibility of WIC clients, assign E-WIC cards, maintain client and Program records, interview clients, and counsel on appropriate diet, provide individualized nutrition information, and refer high-risk clients to the RD and/or the Certified Lactation Consultant (CLC).
+WIC Educators determine the eligibility of WIC clients, assign E-WIC cards, maintain client and Program records, interview clients, counsel on an appropriate diet, provide individualized nutrition information, and refer high-risk clients to the RD and/or the Certified Lactation Consultant (CLC).